EasyT-T/ACL/README.md

 `plugin {ProjectFolder}/AngelScript/preinit.as`
 `plugin {ProjectFolder}/AngelScript/csloader.as`

-2. Compile the `CppBridge` and get `crf.dll`.
+2. Compile the `CppBridge` and get `ACL.dll`.
 Put this library to your server folder.

-3. Compile the `CsharpLoader/ERF` and rename the library to `crf.net.dll`.
+3. Compile the `CsharpLoader/ACL` and rename the library to `ACL.NET.dll`.
 Put this library to your server folder.

-4. Write your own C# plugin or compile the `CsharpLoader/ERF.Example` as example plugin.
+4. Write your own C# plugin or compile the `CsharpLoader/ACL.Sample` as example plugin.
 Put the plugin to `{ServerFolder}/Plugins`

 5. Open the server executable.
 If everything runs well, the plugin should be loaded.